Kitware/xaitk-jatic/docs/platform_reflections/scalability.rst

 specific: where is the ideal location for these API calls to go?

-A few different options were considered to integrate the low-level API calls into the PyTorch Lightning framework including callbacks, loops, and ``*_step``s.
-`Callbacks`_ were considered due to their isolated nature; they just need to be attached to the trainer to add on saliency map generation.
+A few different options were considered to integrate the low-level API calls into the PyTorch Lightning framework including callbacks, loops, and ``*_step`` methods. `Callbacks`_ were considered due to their isolated nature; they just need to be attached to the trainer to add on saliency map generation.
 Callbacks in Lightning have many entry points and are relatively flexible.
 However, it was found ill-advised to get new model outputs (for perturbed data) within a callback as that can again trigger other callbacks causing a cascading effect among other issues.
 The next option that was considered was overriding or writing a custom `loop`_.
 Loops are once again easy to add to a Lightning